The true power of influence: Crafting your impactful brand image

-Furthermore, even though it appears our brand identity has a direct impact on brand image and not vice-versa, this isn’t necessarily the case.
-For example, if we study our brand image and get negative feedback, we may adjust our brand identity as a result.
+If we study our brand image and get negative feedback, we may adjust our brand identity as a result.

 Let’s take a look at some companies who developed effective brand image:

 Lamborghini is an interesting brand, having created an image that represents a higher level of quality.
-People view Lamborghini almost like a club that they would like to someday get into.
+People view Lamborghini like a club that they would like to someday get into.

 Cabela’s is an outdoor clothing and equipment brand that cultivated an image of sturdy, self-sufficient gear.

 Cabela’s understood something about their target market that others didn’t – that outdoor gear is about memories and nostalgia.
 Instead of focusing on the material of winter gloves, they explain the ways their gloves will keep you warm in the ice house with your family on vacation.

 Their advertising campaigns create this unique image as well, with outdoorsy colors, videos of kids having fun on a fishing trip and families camping outside.

 Zappos, an online shoe and clothing store, managed to create an image that is widely recognized as one of the most trustworthy, caring and thoughtful brands around.